-My son’s experience did not break my belief in American medicine so much as end my blind faith in it.
-Because of August and my experience with him, I also began to understand the importance of caregiving, the just demands of the disability rights movement, the politics inherent in both caregiving and disability, and the need for a robust social safety net.
-And these too are stories I tell in A Life Beyond Reason.
+His son’s tragic encounter with the health care system did not break Gabbard’s belief in American medicine so much as end his blind faith in it.
+Because of August and his experiences with him, Gabbard also began to understand the importance of caregiving, the just demands of the disability rights movement, the politics inherent in both caregiving and disability, and the need for a robust social safety net for all families, but especially for ones caring for significantly impaired children.
+And these too are stories he tells in the book.

 However, the most important story Gabbard tells concerns his own transformation.
 When he was a young man, he imagined that loving and wanting love were weaknesses to be overcome by force of will.
 Only weak-minded people needed love.
 He attempted to live his life guided by reason and assumed that physical reality is the only reality that matters.
 He accepted at face value Socrates’ proposition that the unexamined life is not worth living and adhered to a Peter Singer-ish utilitarianism.
 Piloted by this materialist worldview, he took for granted that the only logical thing a reasonable person could do if burdened with caring for a severely cognitively impaired dependent would be to smother him with a pillow.